-At June 30, 2018 and 2017, the Conference Center has cash restricted for capital expenditure totaling \$337,123 and \$120,466, respectively.
+At June 30, 2019 and 2018, the Conference Center has cash restricted for capital expenditure totaling \$318,392 and \$337,123, respectively.
 This amount is presented in current assets as the Conference Center expects current use of these funds for renovations and other capital expenditures.
-The restricted funds were utilized for capital renovations during fiscal years 2018 and 2017, as further described in Note C. Additionally, the restricted cash is spent for equipment replacement as needed.
+During fiscal years 2019 and 2018, the restricted funds were utilized for equipment replacement as needed (See Note C).